 Greenbelt is a medium-sized city located in the state of Maryland.
 With a population of 23,909 people and seven constituent neighborhoods, Greenbelt is the 48th largest community in Maryland.

 Unlike some cities, Greenbelt isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greenbelt are a mix of both white- and blue-collar jobs.
 Overall, Greenbelt is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Greenbelt who work in office and administrative support (13.83%), teaching (10.67%), and sales jobs (8.32%).
+There are especially a lot of people living in Greenbelt who work in office and administrative support (12.72%), teaching (9.51%), and computer science and math (8.26%).

 Also of interest is that Greenbelt has more people living here who work in computers and math than 95% of the places in the US.

 Greenbelt is an extremely ethnically-diverse city.
 The people who call Greenbelt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenbelt residents report their race to be Black or African-American, followed by White.
 Greenbelt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.88% of the city’s residents.
-Important ancestries of people in Greenbelt include Irish, African, English, and Nigerian.
+People of Hispanic or Latino origin account for 15.56% of the city’s residents.
+Important ancestries of people in Greenbelt include African, Irish, Nigerian, and English.

 The most common language spoken in Greenbelt is English.
 Other important languages spoken here include Spanish and African languages.